MultiSafepay/docs/content/integration/ready-made/prestashop-1-6/faq/matching-orders.md

     - /payments/integrations/ecommerce-platforms/prestashop-1-6/faq/matching-orders/
 ---

-In Prestashop 1.6, the order ID is generated after the payment, which causes a mismatch with the order ID in your MultiSafepay account.
+In Prestashop 1.6, the order ID is generated after the payment, which causes a mismatch with the order ID in your MultiSafepay dashboard.

 You can match orders using the transaction ID.